The normal way to trade supply and demand is on the lower time-frames, like the 5min, 15 min or 1-hour.

 But what about the higher time-frames?
 Does supply and demand work as a long term strategy as well as it does a short term strategy?

 Supply and demand is a fantastic long term strategy that can get you into some of the biggest reversals and trends in the market.

 Today I’m going to show you how to trade S & D on the daily time-frame.

 First, I detail some of the differences that come with trading the daily, as it’s a bit different compared to the lower time-frames.
 Then I’ll walk you through how to find the right zones, what you should look for to enter, and where to place your stop and when to move it to break even.

-Trading Supply And Demand On The Daily: 2 Things You Need To Know
+Trading Supply And Demand On The Daily: What You Need To Know

-In fact, besides a couple of differences in entry and stop position (more on this later), there’s zero difference between how you trade them.
+In fact, besides a couple of small differences in entry and stop position (more on this later), there’s zero difference between how you trade the zones on each timeframe.

-So why don’t we just end the guide here then?
+So why not just end the guide here then?

-Well, the daily time frame is a bit of a different beast compared to the lower time-frames…
+Well, the daily time frame can be a different beast compared to the lower time-frames…

-For one, it takes price much longer to move (due to the size difference), which means it requires a lot more patience to trade.
-On top of that, the size difference has a big effect on the size and location of your stop loss, as well as how many trading opportunities you receive.
+For one, price takes much longer to move (due to the time difference).
+That means the daily requires a lot more patience to trade.
+Additionally, the time difference has a significant effect on the size and location of your stop loss, not to mention how many trading opportunities appear.